 As an animal lover, there’s no way Santa would visit the Highlands without dropping in at one of his favourite hangouts, the Wildlife Park in Kincraig.
-He’ll be making some surprise appearances on the weekends of 10th/11th and 17th/18th December, accompanied by Walker the polar bear mascot.
+He’ll be making some surprise appearances on the weekends of December, where he will lead you to feed the reindeer at 11am & 2pm.
 Even better, there’s no additional charge to see him, the experience is included in the standard entry fee.

 Another aspect of a Cairngorms Christmas which makes it so bewitching is the enthusiasm with which all the village communities embrace the festivities.
 Most villages will run their own events, such as craft fairs, fireworks and parades.
 You’ll also see Santa and his reindeer at some of these events, too.

-Watch out for a sweetie-laden Santa visiting Ballater’s Church Green on Christmas Eve and The Mews in Braemar on 27th November to receive wishlists.
-He’ll also be picking up some last-minute presents at Aviemore’s Christmas Fair on 3rd December and Kingussie’s shopping day on 4th December (you might even spot him at the light switch on and ceilidh in the village later on).
+Watch out for a sweetie-laden Santa visiting Ballater’s Hilton Craigendarroch Hotel on Christmas Eve.
+He’ll also be picking up some last-minute presents at Kingussie’s shopping day on 1st December (you might even spot him at the light switch on in the village later on).

 Also look out for our Hogmanay in the Cairngorms blog with a few suggestions to get you in the mood for the most memorable of celebrations.